 Note: For new applications please consider the 41-753-001 version of this product.
 It has the same functionality as the 41-751 with the addition of a load detect function and programmable output resistance.

-(If no specifications are present, please see the product datasheet under downloads)
+If no specifications are present, please see the product datasheet in this section.